techtimo/Spotmap/readme.txt

 - `last-point` will show the last sent point as big marker, to be easily found.
 Can also be used with a limited range of colors (yellow,red,green,black,gray,blue) like `last-point=red`

-- `tiny-types=UNLIMITED-TRACK,STOP` can be used to configure if a point is shown with a big marker on the map or not

 - `feeds` can be set, if multiple feeds get used.
 (See example below, if you have only one spot this is not needed)

 #### GPX